chriskrycho/newrustacean.com/docs/e009-script.md

-Composing a Rustic Tune
+Composing a Rustic tune
 =======================

 Intro (30s)
 -----
 Hello, I'm Chris Krycho, and this is the New Rustacean podcast---a 15--20 minute show about learning the Rust programming language.
-This is *Episode 9: Composing a Rustic Tune*.
+This is *Episode 9: Composing a Rustic tune*.

 News (2m 30s -> 3m)